 Explain the potty's purpose.

-Take your child to the potty when he or she most likely needs to use it.
+Take your child to the potty when they most likely need to use it.

-Let your child go without diapers when he or she stays dry during the day.
-Nighttime
+Let your child go without diapers when they stay dry during the day.
+Nighttime control

-you and your child.
+and your child.
 This can lead to long-term problems like constipation.
-Praise
+Praise your

-your child when he or she successfully uses the toilet.
-Accept that accidents
+child when they successfully use the toilet.
+Accept that accidents will happen.

 Give it time

-The AAP says children may show signs of readiness at 18 months, begin training at
+The AAP says children may show signs of readiness at 18 months, start training at

 24 months, and stay dry during the day by 30 to 36 months.
 Most children will stay

 dry at night by the time they are 36 to 48 months old.
-Still, it is normal for some
+Still, it's normal for some

 3-year-olds and 4-year-olds to have accidents.